-Last month while spending some time in the Wilmington Beaches area, I was invited to experience the Carolina Beach Tasting History Tour.
+Last month while spending some time in the Wilmington Beaches area, I was invited to experience the Carolina Beach Food Tasting History Tour.
 If you’re a foodie like me, this is the perfect activity for an afternoon in Carolina Beach.

 After working up an appetite, we met Jeff Christner, co-owner of Tasting History Tours for our reserved tour.
-Jeff knows a lot about Carolina Beach and learning about the history of the area was an amazing way to experience it.
+Jeff knows a lot about Carolina Beach food and learning about the history of the area was an amazing way to experience it.

 Our tasting here was Havana’s Clam Chowder, which won the Pleasure Island Chowder Cookoff People’s Choice Award from 2011-2016.
 Flavorful and full of clams, it’s easy to see why it’s a winner year after year.